-In compliance with local laws and NBE's Articles of Association, NBE will submit the Financial Statements for the period 1 January 2021 to 31 December 2021 together with the Report of the Management Board to the General Meeting of Shareholder.
-As NBE does not have any subsidiaries, the statutory financial statements and the consolidated financial statements are the same.
+In compliance with Dutch laws and NBE's Articles of Association, NBE will submit the Financial Statements for the period 1 January 2022 to 31 December 2022 together with the Report of the Management Board to the General Meeting of Shareholder.
+As NBE is a standalone entity without any subsidiaries as of 31 December 2022, the statutory financial statements equal to the consolidated financial statements.

 The Financial Statements and Report of the Management Board have been reviewed by the Supervisory Board and audited by Deloitte Accountants B.V.
-The Supervisory Board proposes that the General Meeting of Shareholder approves the Financial Statements for the period from 1 January 2021 to 31 December 2021 as submitted by the Management Board.
+The Supervisory Board proposes that the General Meeting of Shareholder approves the Financial Statements for the period from 1 January 2022 to 31 December 2022 as submitted by the Management Board.